 We suggest you look at the following tips for guidance.

-- Do consult with professional piano movers beforehand.
+- Do consult with professional piano movers or a moving company you can trust beforehand.
 We do not recommend taking on this task yourself.

 - Do move any furniture and other objects out of the piano’s traveling path before starting.
 It will be much harder to do this after you start.

 - Do cover the piano in non-slip blankets and secure them with moving straps to protect the finish.

 - Don’t wear anything that can get caught on the instrument while it’s in transit and be sure to wear non-slip shoes.
 One wrong step can cause a dangerous accident.

 - Don’t forget to lock the lid.
 If you go over bumps, you don’t want the lid bouncing open and close.
 This could damage the instrument’s ivory keys.